 But this new generation of protection devices needed auxiliary energy to power the electronic components, and it was necessary to provide them with different power sources (24Vdc / 48Vdc / 110Vdc / 125Vdc / 220Vdc /…) depending on the facility, the country, the customer…

 Given that the protection and control devices already had microprocessors, the natural next step was to include communication functions in the relays.
 The devices began to incorporate two types of communication ways through different protocols: communication with the control devices and communication with the protection staff.

-The protection staff also wished to communicate with the protection relays to download the protection settings and to extract the reports and logs.
+The protection staff also wished to communicate with the protection relays to download the protection settings and extract the reports and logs.
 For this type of communication, there was no standardization, and each manufacturer used a different protocol, a proprietary protocol in the majority of the cases.
-The most used physical connection was the RS232 and it became a standard indeed.
-There were two ways of working of the protection staff: either they approached the facility where the protection relay was located and then they connected locally with a laptop or they connected with the protection relay by the phone line through a modem to communicate with it remotely at a later time.
+The most used physical connection was the RS232, and it became a standard indeed.
+There were two ways of working for the protection staff: either they approached the facility where the protection relay was located, and then they connected locally with a laptop, or they connected with the protection relay by the phone line through a modem to communicate with it remotely at a later time.

-With the ICTs booming (the internet) communication devices had greater significance, in which physical channels of communication through Ethernet and USB are becoming standards.
-Regarding the standardization of communication protocols, some efforts were made to develop regulations to standardize and to unify the protocols among all devices, whether they were for protection, control, or communication purposes.
+With the ICTs booming (the internet), communication devices had greater significance, in which physical channels of communication through Ethernet and USB are becoming standards.
+Regarding the standardization of communication protocols, some efforts were made to develop regulations to standardize and unify the protocols among all devices, whether for protection, control, or communication purposes.
 The IEC 61850 standard is the result of this effort.

 Not all the protection relays have followed this evolution and some of them remained self-powered, even as digital relays.